 Pros:

-• Huge community, consisting of hundreds of millions of users and counting.
+• Huge community, consist of hundreds of millions of users and counting.

 • Open to all LinkedIn users.